Best Online Engineering Programs in Alabama (2026)

 How does Engineering pay in Alabama compare to other states?

-Alabama salaries are approximately 1.9% higher than the national average for engineering roles.
+Alabama offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Alabama a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in Alabama?